MuhammadDanishGH/CS5805-Project/MALUNet/README.md

 ```

 **3. Obtain the outputs.**
-- After trianing, you could obtain the outputs in './results/'
+- After training, you could obtain the outputs in './results/'